 Joint Session: This is the formal session to begin our legislative agenda.
 The Governor gives the State of the State.
-It is required for all delegates.
+It is located in the House Chambers and is required for all delegates.

 Judicial Opinion: An opinion issued by the court that does not have the effect of adjudicating a specific legal case, but merely advises on the constitutionality or interpretation of a law.